coq/coq/doc/sphinx/addendum/type-classes.rst

    inside records, and the trivial projection of an instance of such a class is convertible to the instance itself.
 This can be useful to make instances of existing objects easily and to reduce proof size by not inserting useless projections.
-The class constant itself is declared rigid during resolution so that the class abstraction is maintained.
+The class :term:`constant` itself is declared rigid during resolution so that the class abstraction is maintained.